Narayana One Health Partners with dacadoo to Launch the One Health Score - www.lokmattimes.com

 Narayana One Health Partners with dacadoo to Launch the One Health Score

-Bangalore (Karnataka) [India], October 7: Narayana One Health introduces the One Health Score (OHS), a tool using dacadoo's Digital ...
+PNN Bangalore (Karnataka) [India], October 7: Narayana One Health introduces the One Health Score (OHS), a tool using dacadoo's ...

 Bangalore (Karnataka) [India], October 7: Narayana One Health introduces the One Health Score (OHS), a tool using dacadoo's Digital Health Engagement API solution, designed to guide individuals on their path to better health.
 For those just starting to focus on their well-being, the OHS provides a scientific assessment of one's current health through a holistic approach that integrates data, personalized insights, and actionable guidance to empower users on their journey toward optimal health and well-being.